Your first Smart Link

 - one folder that groups the Smart Link with similar assets

-- one live Smart Link URL that redirects correctly
+- one live Smart Link that redirects correctly

-- one QR code you can scan on mobile
+- one QR code you can scan on a phone

-One practical first use case is a poster that should open a published campaign landing page.
-Create a folder for that campaign, add a Smart Link such as spring-launch-poster, point it to the landing page, print the Smart Link QR code, and keep the option to change the destination later if the campaign entry flow changes.
+A common first use case is a poster that opens a published campaign landing page.
+Create a folder for that Campaign, add a Smart Link such as launch2024, and point it to the landing page.
+Print the QR code, and keep the option to change the destination later if the entry flow changes.

 Related